nop33/si/src/content/blog/how-computers-will-continue-to-shape-the-world-herbert-a-simon-video-transcript/index.md

 ---
 hide: false
-title: How computers will continue to shape the world - Herbert A. Simon (video & transcript)
+title: How Computers Will Continue to Shape the World - Herbert A. Simon (Video & Transcript)
 date: 2023-03-30T16:10:16.521Z
 featuredImage: herbsimonbib.jpg
 authors: